How To Renovate Units in a Strata Title Building with Amanda Farmer

 With the crackdown on smoking, she talks about the value of non-smoking buildings.

 I’ve certainly seen where smoking has caused a significant loss to a landlord.
 There was a tribunal case a couple of years ago where a landlord was renting out their apartment to a young family and the neighbour was a chain smoker and this young family was suffering and suffering because of the impacts of the smoke drift.
 And the landlord didn’t do anything.
 And the landlord ended up being fined $11,000 by the tribunal for their failure to provide a safe and healthy living environment for their tenant.
-And what was interesting about that case is that in the reasons for decision, the tribunal said, ‘This landlord could have approached the owners corporation, the body corporate, and could have asked them to intervene and could have asked them to introduce a bylaw that banned smoking.
+And what was interesting about that case is that in the reasons for the decision, the tribunal said, ‘This landlord could have approached the owner’s corporation, the body corporate, and could have asked them to intervene and could have asked them to introduce a bylaw that banned smoking.
 But the landlord did not do that.’
 So that became a real scary case for landlords to say, hey, even if it’s not someone smoking in your apartment, you’ve got to be aware of what’s happening around the building because that can come back to bite you.

 Mentors are vital to me and it’s something that I recommend anybody, everybody has.
 Depending on where you’re at in your stage of life.
 I have business mentors, I have mentors who are friends of mine who could mentor me on a more personal side.
 I have some professional mentors who I pay.
 I think from a property side of things definitely as I said earlier, my parents were a big influence on me.
 Seeing them be successful with property and my extended family, I was able to turn to them to seek their advice and their guidance.
 Looking at properties, ‘What do you think?’
 Taking someone with you who’s been there, who’s purchased, particularly looking at apartments and someone who knows apartments and knows what to look for.
 Anyone who’s got building experience.
 I’m lucky to have a brother who’s a carpenter, so we have a good skill set there in the family.
 But absolutely seeking out those mentors.
 I just think someone who’s been there and done that is just going to fast track your success.
 So you can skip so much when you’ve got the knowledge of that person who says, ‘You know what, don’t go down that path because I did and this is what happened.’
 You can really avoid that pain just by talking to that person.

 I do enjoy a good personal development book.
 Having said that, I also read a lot of fiction just to turn my brain off at night.
 But one book that really scratched an itch for me was the book called, The Slight Edge by Jeff Olson.
-I say it scratched an itch because it’s all about the little things that call it, ‘successful people,’ do everyday that build up over time and looking at people who seem like massive successes.
+I say it scratched an itch because it’s all about the little things that call it, ‘successful people,’ do every day that builds up over time and looking at people who seem like massive successes.
 How did they do it and how do they keep doing it?
 And what this book teaches you is it’s these little things that keep coming together and he uses the example of compound interest.
 You just keep putting that money aside and it earns interest on interest, on interest.
 And I think when I became a parent, I thought, you know, I feel like I’ve had a pretty good life.

 I feel like I’ve been lucky maybe with some decisions that I’ve made.
 I enjoy what I do.
 I’m on a good path.
 I’m happy.
 How do I, as a parent, make sure that my child has the same or similar good experience?
 And so I became very focused on what are those things that maybe I do subconsciously or what are those things that my parents taught me that I didn’t realise they were teaching me that I can then pass on.
 So that book really answered a lot of those questions and I think it’s a great book for parents to read and even to give their kids when they’re a little bit older.
 It’s about good health.
 It’s about eating right.
 Good years are made up of good months are made up of good days and made up of putting the right thing in your mouth and making sure you get exercise.
 Good relationships are about talking to that person every day and spending time.
 So when those things are working out, then you start to find that the bigger things start working out as well.